Cyb3rhq/cyb3rhq-qa/tests/system/provisioning/manager_agent/README.md

 #### Vars

 This folder contains the variables used to configure our environment.
 Variables like the cluster key or the agent key.
-- **agent#-package**: link to the wazuh agent package  to be installed on each agent host. (currently versions 4.1.5, 4.2.2 and 4.2.5)
+- **agent#-package**: link to the cyb3rhq agent package  to be installed on each agent host. (currently versions 4.1.5, 4.2.2 and 4.2.5)

 ## Environment